Bastion (to Sette):

 Sarthos: Your patron put you where you needed to be.
 The khert dissolves us if someone says the right words and points our way.
 The khert is cruel.

-Questioner: Why is it called "Duane and Sette" and not "Sette and Duane"?
+Why is it called "Duane and Sette" and not "Sette and Duane"?
+Sette:

-Questioner: Sette, as somebody who can't smell, I am in awe of your awesome nose.
+Sette, as somebody who can't smell, I am in awe of your awesome nose.
+Sette:

-Sette: Whaaaa, you can't smell AT ALL?
+Whaaaa, you can't smell AT ALL?
 That's the most horrible thing!
 You should kill yourself maybe, it's not natural and probably the gods hate you!
+Duane:

-Duane: SETTE.
+SETTE.
 Sir, I understand your plight.
 I can neither smell nor taste and it does make for a grey existence.
+Sette:

-Questioner: If I wanted a hug, would you give me one?
+If I wanted a hug, would you give me one?
+Sette:

-Questioner: Hey Sette, what's the coolest thing you've ever stolen?
+Hey Sette, what's the coolest thing you've ever stolen?
+Sette:

-Sette: Dwayne's heart.
+Dwayne's heart.
 I reckon if I stuck me hand through his ribs and got a hold've it, it's cool as a miner's dinner plate.
+Duane:

-Duane: You've not yet stolen my heart, Sette; only leased it a while.
+You've not yet stolen my heart, Sette; only leased it a while.
 I begin to suspect 'cool' is some manner of slang among these persons.
+Sette:

-Questioner: Sette, what did you do to Ephsephin?
+Sette, what did you do to Ephsephin?
+Sette:

 Questioner: Hey Sette, what did Ephsephin taste like?